Sonora Island

 The island includes Thurston Bay Marine Provincial Park on the west side of the island (accessible only by sea) and a resort on the east side of the island.

 The island is the location of the Sonora Resort, and Cathers Cove- the only rentals on the island.

-A narrow passage between Sonora and Maurelle Islands, Hole in the Wall, is the site of extremely powerful tidal currents and whirlpools.
+A narrow passage between Sonora and the Maurelle Islands, Hole in the Wall, is the site of extremely powerful tidal currents and whirlpools.

 Discovery Mountain, on the western part of Sonora Island, has a Canadian Coast Guard radiocommunication station.